 If you are working on a case that is complicated, or the information isn’t exactly straightforward, it could be very beneficial to work with a graphics specialist early on.
 Our team at Courtroom Animation can take the time to fully understand the case, do the necessary research to ensure any and all materials are accurate and create a graphic presentation that will leave a significant and lasting impression on a jury.
 Using trial graphics during a case allows a legal team to reach jurors intellectually by presenting information and explaining it, and also emotionally by grabbing and retaining their attention with aesthetically pleasing images.

 When you work with Courtroom Animation in Los Angeles, CA you will receive guidance, support, expert recommendations and graphics that are appealing to both judges and jurors to help adequately communicate your key arguments throughout your case.
-We’re proud to share that our visuals have been credited with more than $600 million in favorable settlements and verdicts, and we have a 99% admission rate in court.
+We’re proud to share that our visuals have been credited with over $1 billion in favorable settlements and verdicts, and we have a 99% admission rate in court.
 For more information on what we do, or to inquire about our services for your next case, please contact us today.